Make Your French River Kayaking Dream a Reality with Hartley Bay Marina

 French River Kayaking & Camping Trips

-Consider renting a canoe for up two two people, and sleep under the stars with our exciting camping package, for only $325, which includes one canoe.
+Consider renting a canoe for up two two people, and sleep under the stars - see canoe rates.

 Don't enjoy sleeping in a tent under the stars?
 You could stay in one of our comfortable, well-equipped cottages.